frozen-finger/frozen-finger.github.io/index.md

 ### Change Chinese character in a sentence into its correponding radical
 In this project, we present an easy way to change Chinese character into its corresponding radical.<br>
 <hr>
- * Firstly, we record all Chinese character and its correponding radical in a file.
+ * Firstly, we record all Chinese character and its correponding radical in a file.<br>
- * Secondly, we set all Chinese characters with same radical into an ordered group.
+ * Secondly, we set all Chinese characters with same radical into an ordered group.<br>
- * Finally, Chinese character will be changed into its radical and correponding index in the group.
+ * Finally, Chinese character will be changed into its radical and correponding index in the group.<br>
  #### Text
  >